Florune/florune-documentation/src/services/documents.md

 **Key Features:**

 * **Lightweight and public** registry
-* Cost-effective solution compared to full Verifiable Document deployment
+* Cost-effective solution compared to Verifiable Document contract
-* Immutable on-chain proof without storing full document content
+* Immutable on-chain cryptographic proof and automated on-chain document verification
-* Pay-per-use with native chain tokens

 **How It Works:**

-1. User registers the document’s hash on-chain.
+1. User store docuemnt and enter document identifier and registers the document.
-2. Blockchain records the timestamp and ownership proof.
+2. Data will be registered in Florune document registry smart contract and will be verifiable and managable.
-3. Anyone can verify the document’s existence and authenticity without accessing the full document.
+3. Anyone can verify the document’s existence and authenticity.

 **Use Case Example:**